-MATH 267 CALCULUS WITH ANALYTIC GEOMETRY III (5) UC/CSU Lecture: 5 hours
+MATH 267 CALCULUS WITH ANALYTIC GEOMETRY III (5) UC/CSU

 This is the third course in Calculus series.
 It reviews operations with vectors in two and three-dimensional spaces as well as vector-valued functions with their applications.
-Topics include partial derivatives.
-Lagrange multiplier.
-Line integrals. multiple integrals in polar, cylindrical and spherical coordinates, Green's theorem, Surface integrals, Divergence and Stokes' theorems.
+Topics include partial derivatives, Lagrange multiplier, Line integrals, multiple integrals in polar, cylindrical and spherical coordinates, Green's theorem, Surface integrals, Divergence and Stokes' theorems.